Amanitaphalloides/QOpen-RP-W5500/README.md

 # **Precautions❗**
 1. W5500's working current is high.
 Please be sure to attach the heat sink.
-2. Make sure that the LDO outputs 3.3V normally before soldering other components。
+2. Make sure that the LDO outputs 3.3V normally before soldering other components.

 # **FAQ❓**
 ## Why my PC can’t recognize the board？